 a.
 Turn off your PC.

 b.
-Remove any docking station and unplug AC adapter.
+Remove any docking station and unplug the AC adapter.
 Check and unplug any other external devices plugged in the PC.

 c.
 Long press Power button to drain the remaining charge for 15 seconds.